WILDFLOWER

 longiflora.
 Synonym:

 Gilia longiflora.
+(Long-flowered Skyrocket).
 Polemoniaceae (Phlox Family) Semi-desert.

 Shrublands, openings.
 Spring, summer.
-Ipomopsis longiflora is hard to spot because its stems, leaves, and flowers are so very slender, because its flowers are very light blue to white, and because it is relatively uncommon, far less common than the almost ubiquitous Ipomopsis aggregata.
-Leaves are similar to those of Ipomopsis aggregata but basal leaves are wilted by flowering time and flowers are far fewer.
+Ipomopsis longiflora is hard to spot because its stems, leaves, and flowers are so very slender, because its flowers are very light colored, and because it is relatively uncommon, far less common than the almost ubiquitous Ipomopsis aggregata.
+Leaves are similar to those of Ipomopsis aggregata but basal leaves are wilted by anthesis (flowering time), and flowers are far fewer.
 Ipomopsis longiflora prefers open, sandy soils at lower elevations.
-The plant was first collected by Edwin James in the 1820s and was named Cantua longiflora by Torrey in 1827.
+The plant was first collected by Edwin James in the 1820s and was named Cantua longiflora by John Torrey in 1827.
 Georg Don renamed it Gilia longiflora in 1837 and 20th century Gilia expert, Verne Grant, renamed it Ipomopsis longiflora in 1956.
 "Ipomopsis" means "similar to Ipomoea", Morning Glories, one of which has a tubular red flower. |

 ||